 What are the limits for political action committees giving to candidates?

 - Limits for PACs follow a similar pattern to limits from individuals in that they vary by state.
 Ten states do not limit contributions to candidates from PACs at all, and three states permit unlimited contributions, with certain restrictions.
 Eighteen states use the same contribution limits for PACs as they use for individual contributions.
 Overall, contribution limits from PACs range from $180 to $59,900.
 Some states set limits based on committee type (small-contributor committees, big PACs, mega PACs, etc.).

 What are the limits for corporations giving to candidates?

 - Contributions from corporations are much more strictly limited than contributions from individuals or PACs.
 Five states do not limit contributions from corporations to candidates at all, and 22 states completely prohibit them.
-Eighteen states have the same limits for corporate contributions as they do for individual contributions.
+Eighteen states have the same contribution limits for corporate contributions as they do for individual contributions.
 Four states have other limits, and Washington places individual limits on in-state corporations and prohibits outside corporate contributions.

 What are the limits for unions giving to candidates?